BurrowBird/4chan-Thread-Muncher/Readme.txt

 ✱ const RATE_LIMIT_MS = 1500;
     Default value is 1.5 seconds.
     Delay between downloading images in ms.
-    [Update] No longer the main controller of delay, instead used for when a request fails and needs to be retried.
+    [Update] No longer the main controller of delay, instead used when a request fails and needs to be retried.

 ✱ const STUCK_TIMER = 5 * 60 * 1000;
     Default value is 5 minutes.